-If you’re looking for other creative “salad” ideas, be sure to check out my Orzo Pasta Salad with Black Beans and Corn, my Classic Nicoise Salad, and my Spinach Beet Salad with Goat Cheese.
-If you’re looking for more keto-friendly recipes, try my Spinach Frittata with Mushrooms and Feta or my Greek Chicken Kabobs with Yogurt Sauce.
+If you're looking for other creative "salad" ideas, be sure to check out my Orzo Pasta Salad with Black Beans and Corn, my Classic Nicoise Salad, my Chickpea Tuna Salad, and my Spinach Beet Salad with Goat Cheese.
+If you're looking for more keto-friendly recipes, try my Spinach Frittata with Mushrooms and Feta or my Greek Chicken Kabobs with Yogurt Sauce.

 - 6 large eggs

 - 1/4 cup mayonnaise